 No hardware settings are available or needed.
 The NET-1 port automatically negotiates port speed and configures transmit and receive connections, and does not need a "crossover" cable when connecting directly to a PC.

-The actual transfer rate depends on the format of the files being transferred, the number and bit rate of video streams being played.
+The actual transfer rate depends on the format of the files being transferred, and the number of video streams being played or recorded.

-Logging In to the Server FTP Service
+Logging in to the server FTP Service